dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/params.rst

 .. code-block:: console

    $ asr params -h
-   Usage: asr params [OPTIONS] RECIPE OPTION=VALUE...
+   Usage: asr params [OPTIONS] RECIPE OPTION=VALUE [OPTION=VALUE]...

      Compile a params.json file with all options and defaults.

-     This recipe compiles a list of all options and their default values for all recipes to be used for manually changing values for specific options.
+     This tool compiles a list of all options and their default values for all instructions to be used for manually changing values for specific options.

    Options:
      -h, --help  Show this message and exit.

-For example, to set custom default of the `asr.gs:calculate` recipe we can run
+For example, to set custom defaults of the `asr.gs:calculate` instruction we can run

 .. code-block:: console